Tolu4realluv/dareyio-pbl/Project-1/project1.md

 ![](https://github.com/Tolu4realluv/dareyio-pbl/blob/main/Project-1/php%20test.JPG)

-The Image Shows everything is working perfectly and we have successfully deployeg a LAMP stack website in AWS Cloud.
+The Image Shows everything is working perfectly and we have successfully deployed a LAMP stack website in AWS Cloud.